-On the upside, Proline Plus currently boasts the largest set of wagering options available for Ontario sports bettors, a great customer service team, a respectable set of deposit and withdrawal options, and a safe and secure site for their Ontario clientele.
+On the upside, Proline Plus currently boasts the largest set of wagering options available for Ontario sports bettors.
+It also provides a great customer service team, a respectable set of deposit and withdrawal options, and a safe and secure site for its Ontario clientele.

 On the downside, the biggest issue that we found with Proline Plus is the inferior odds they make available to bettors in the province.
 That said, we have certainly seen our share of state Lottery-backed sportsbooks in the North American market being plagued by uncompetitive and often downright poor odds.